TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-09-10-5-advices-i-would-love-to-get-before-starting-to-maintain-open-source.md

 How naive I was :) it only caused me troubles with maintaining and I taught people it's ok to use PHP versions without security fixes.
 Now I support PHP 7.1 and 7.2 and it's just a fine amount of PHP versions to maintain.

-You don't have to make the same mistakes like me.
+You don't have to make the same mistakes as me.
 There are many great examples that work today:

 - [Cyclic PHPUnit Release Process](https://github.com/sebastianbergmann/phpunit/wiki/Release-Process) - stick to [*menstruation* dependency](https://www.tomasvotruba.cz/blog/2017/10/30/what-can-you-learn-from-menstruation-and-symfony-releases/)
 - [PHP.net - Supported Versions](http://php.net/supported-versions.php) - stay green on PHP